 Save the Alewife Brook is a growing grassroots environmental group with supporters in Cambridge, Arlington, Somerville, Belmont, and Medford.
 We are working to address flooding and water quality problems in the Alewife Brook.

 We are especially concerned with the Combined Sewer Outfalls, which discharge sewage water into the Alewife Brook during many storm events.
 During major flood events, sewage contaminated water from the Alewife Brook flows into the homes, yards, and parks of the area’s most diverse and vulnerable neighborhoods, which are considered Environmental Justice Populations.
-To make matters worse, the Alewife reverses direction during some flood events, sending that contaminated floodwater back to North Cambridge and Belmont, towards their most diverse and vulnerable neighborhoods.
+To make matters worse, the Alewife can reverse direction during some flood events, sending that contaminated floodwater back to North Cambridge and Belmont, towards their most diverse and vulnerable neighborhoods.

 Climate Change makes the sewage discharge problem exponentially worse.